mac2rk/Radio-86RK-I2C/README.md

     TX10:
     ; wait for the transmission to finish
-                LDA     PCF_CTRL        ; poll for transmission finished MOV     B, A            ; store status byte for the later chack for acknowledgement ANI     PCF_PIN         ; is transmission complete?
+                LDA     PCF_CTRL        ; poll for transmission finished MOV     B, A            ; store status byte to check for acknowledgement later ANI     PCF_PIN         ; is transmission complete?
                 JNZ     TX10            ; not complete, keep waiting MOV     A, B